ONSdigital/sdg_data_updates/3-2-2/README.md

 2) Open config.yml in the 3-2-2 folder and check that all configurations are correct.
 > The `first_header_row` settings refer to the row number of the top level of column names.
 All rows above this just contain information like the country and year the data refer to.
 3) Open RStudio.
 4) Go to File > Open Project, and open sdg_data_updates.Rproj.
-It may take a few minutes to load, please be patient. sdg_data_updates.Rproj is a packrat project.
-This means that R looks in the packrat folder for packages.
-You therefore do not need to install any packages.
+It may take a few minutes to load, please be patient.
+You may need to install packages if they are not already installed.
 5) update_indicator_main.R should open.
 If it doesnt go to File > Open File, and open it.
 6) Change the indicator number to '3-2-2' (Dashes NOT dots).
 7) csv files will be exported to Output folder.